fingo/spata/readme.md

 In addition to the `parse`, `CSVParser` provides other methods to read `CSV` data:
 *   `get`, to load data into `List[Record]`, which may be handy for small data sets,
-*   `process`, to deal with data record by record through a callback function,
+*   `process`, to deal with data record by record through a callback function, synchronously,
 *   `async`, to process data through a callback function in an asynchronous way.

 The three above functions return the result (`List` or `Unit`) wrapped in an effect and require call to one of the